denkristoffer/filmbuff/README.md

 Film Buff provides a Ruby wrapper for IMDb's JSON API, which is the fastest and easiest way to get information from IMDb.

+Film Buff supports IMDb's different locales, so information can be retrieved in different languages.
+See [Locales](#Locales).

 ## Installation

 ### RubyGems